AdityaBavadekar/ilockdown/README.md

 Usage: iicpc-lockdown <COMMAND>

 Commands:
-  init                Creates necessary directories, performs preflight checks start               Starts the lockdown daemon status              Checks if the lockdown is currently active unlock              Releases the lockdown, restoring normal system operation keep-alive          A background heartbeat process that prevents the system from sleeping scan                Performs a one-time forensic scan for blacklisted processes (see help for options) browser-test
+  init                Creates necessary directories, performs preflight checks, and captures process baseline start               Starts the lockdown daemon status              Checks if the lockdown is currently active by verifying the lock file unlock              Releases the lockdown, restoring normal system operation keep-alive          A background heartbeat process that prevents the system from sleeping scan                Performs a one-time forensic scan for blacklisted processes (see help for options) browser-test        Launches the locked browser instance in isolation to verify kiosk mode settings and user profile creation proxy-test          Runs the internal proxy server for testing network filtering logic independently restrict-apps-test  Runs the process watchdog in isolation to test blacklist enforcement focus-monitor       Runs the focus monitoring loop to test window title detection audio-test          Tests the audio subsystem lockdown (mute sink/source) help                Print this message or the help of the given subcommand(s)
-  proxy-test
-  restrict-apps-test
-  focus-monitor
-  help                Print this message or the help of the given subcommand(s)

 Options: